Information to get you started

 Federal TEACH Grant

-The T Program provides grants of up to $4,000 per year to Graduate students enrolled in an who intend to serve as full-time, highly-qualified teachers at a public or private elementary or secondary school that serves students from low-income families and teach in a .
+The T program provides grants up to $4,000 per year to graduate students enrolled in an who intend to serve as full-time, highly qualified teachers at a public or private elementary or secondary school serving students from low-income families and to teach in a .

-Unlike other federal grants, the TEACH Grant requires students to agree to as a condition for receiving the grant, and if you don't complete the service obligation, the TEACH Grant will be converted to a direct unsubsidized loan that must be repaid, with interest.
+Unlike other federal grants, the TEACH Grant requires students to agree to as a condition of receiving the grant.
+If you don't complete the service obligation, the TEACH Grant will be converted to a direct unsubsidized loan that must be repaid with interest.

-Students must complete that explains the terms and conditions of the TEACH Grant service obligation.
-Students must complete counseling each year that they receive a TEACH Grant and sign a TEACH Grant Agreement to Serve or Repay.
+Each year, students must complete , which explains the terms and conditions of the TEACH Grant service obligation and the TEACH Grant Agreement to Serve or Repay.

 Upon graduation or withdrawal from the university, students must complete